SimpleBerry/LLaMA-O1/README.md

 ## News

-The first version of LLaMA-O1 has been uploaded to HF now!Here We Come!
+The first version of LLaMA-O1 has been uploaded to HF now!
+Here We Come!

 Supervised: